fh19291/farah_husaini/README.md

 <!-- Add your details -->

 I am __Farah Husaini__, a project manager with ~7 years of progressive experience in Financial services, Healthcare and recently, in Ed-tech.
-I have contributed my expertise as an Agile and AI member in Project Management Institute, Singapore Chapter, hosting in-person and webinar sessions for Project Management Professionals with upcoming events such as a 24-hour, APAC Agile Symposium 2024 this November, across regions.
+I have contributed my expertise as an Agile and AI member in Project Management Institute, Singapore Chapter, hosting in-person and webinar sessions for Project Management Professionals with regional events such as APAC Agile Symposium 2024.

 <!-- Add link to the sections -->